 For Christ did not send me to baptize, but to evangelize—not with clever words, so that the cross of Christ will not be emptied of its effect.

 As powerful and important as baptism is, Paul’s testimony here serves to sober the mind of churches regarding baptism where baptism has become the primary focus and end objective; Paul understood the work of preaching the gospel, not baptizing, to be the central work of the Church, for he knew that it is the “gospel that is the power of God for salvation to all who believe”.
-Paul neither diminished the necessity of baptism, as we’ve seen in his other writings, nor exalted it to some measure of success like many today have done.
+Paul neither diminished the necessity of baptism nor exalted it as some kind of chief end in and of itself like many today have done.